dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 relative to any single public key is small.
 Concretely, the use of standard FrodoKEM is recommended for applications in which the number of ciphertexts produced for a single public key is expected to be equal or greater than 2^8.
-Ephemeral FrodoKEM shall be used for applications in which that same figure is expected to be smaller than 2^8.
+Ephemeral FrodoKEM MUST be used for applications in which that same figure is expected to be smaller than 2^8.

 In contrast to ephemeral FrodoKEM, standard FrodoKEM incorporates some changes to address